|

 Finger Tiles

 I absolutely love finger tiles.
 They come in so many beautiful colours and proportions, and they have a way of instantly bringing a space to life.
-That said… I do think they’ve been a bit overdone lately.
+That said… I do think they’ve been a bit overdone.
+By 2026 they’re the default in almost every new bathroom and butler’s pantry I walk into—which is rather the opposite of the point.

 That’s not to say I won’t use them again—because I definitely will.
 They’re a classic, and they’re not going out of style anytime soon.
 But I don’t believe they need to feature in every project.
 I’ve noticed a lot of people using them simply because they’re trendy, rather than thinking about how they actually suit the overall vibe of the space.